NOMA 2.0 RESTAURANT - Copenhagen

 On the one hand in financial terms, and on the other hand because René’s reputation as a leader of change was at stake.
 But reinventing Noma was part of the same approach as pop-ups abroad: he wanted to remain innovative and creative.

-In addition, this resounding reopening had secondary benefits that he had evaluated: new media attention, renewed Michelin consideration, and the possibility of a restored first place on the World’s 50 Best list.
+In addition, this resounding reopening might hav secondary benefits that he had evaluated: new media attention, renewed Michelin consideration, and the possibility of a restored first place on the World’s 50 Best list.

 Finally, creating a new project promised a more inspiring work environment, new interactions within the team, and other creative opportunities for years to come.